abhilashsethi/abhilashsethi/README.md

 ## 💬 Ask Me About

-- JavaScript, React.js, Next.js, Tailwind CSS
+- JavaScript, React.js, Next.js, Tailwind CSS, Typescript

 ## 📫 How to Reach Me